-You can connect with him in many ways, including Twitter, Facebook, Tumblr, LinkedIn, Flickr, YouTube, Google+ and his personal blog.
-Please send news, tips, comments, and requests for moderation, consulting or speaking to 410-849-9808 or email.
+You are welcome to connect with Howard through Twitter, Facebook, Tumblr, LinkedIn, Flickr, YouTube, Google+ Vine and Instagram accounts, or his personal blog.
+Please send news, tips, comments, and requests for moderation, consulting or speaking to 410-849-9808 or email, not social media platforms.

 Howard has been recognized by The Washingtonian Magazine as one of Washington’s “TechTitans,” calling him a “respected trend-spotter and chronicler of government’s use of new media.”
-He has appeared as on-air as an analyst for Al Jazeera English, WHYY, Washington Post TV, and a guest on The Kojo Nnamdi Show on NPR multiple times.
+He has appeared on-air as an analyst for NPR, WHYY, WAMU, Al Jazeera English, Al Jazeera America, Washington Post TV, WJLA and a guest on The Kojo Nnamdi Show.
 Howard is a member of the Government of Canada’s independent advisory panel on open government.